cheshireca7/smbAutoRelay/README.md

   - net-tools

 ## TODOs
-  - [ ] Add the possibility to capture and crack the NetNTLM hash.
+  - [ ] Add the possibility to capture and crack the NetNTLM hashes.
   - [ ] Addapt it to use terminal profiles